opiproject/opi-prov-life/COORDINATION.md

 - USB2 accesses from the BMC may terminate at an ASIC, FPGA, or AMC on the xPU.
 - The xPU shall provide OOB abstracted protocol access (eg. PLDM) to the registers described in the IB section with PCI architected Extended Capability Structure
 - The xPU shall start responding to requests from the BMC within 3 seconds after 12V is applied to the xPU

+***SE> This is just a variation of PLDM over MCTP over some physical media, which in this case is USB.
+MCTP over USB Binding specification is still WIP.
+Maybe merge this with the PLDM/MCTP sub-section above?

 ### others